vgwb/Antura/docs/HowTo/Collaborator.md

 ## Sound Guidelines

-- mp3 mono is the preferred format (stereo if really really necessary)
+- ogg, wav or mp3 mono files are the preferred formats (stereo if really really necessary)
 - Music should have a declared BPM and be perfectly loopable
 - All media will be licensed under Creative Commons.